 RICK: He was here for your twenty-fifth.

-And afterwards, the kids and Patricia and I were having lunch with him and I said, “Dr. Crisswell, that was very moving, you threw your Bible.”
+And afterwards, the kids and Patricia and I were having lunch with him and I said, “Dr. Criswell, that was very moving, but you threw your Bible.”
 He said, “Oh, that’s my throwing Bible.”
-(Laughter) That was a very special day, I’ll never forget that.
-But Dr. Crisswell was a great model of Bible exposition, he really was.
+That was a very special day, I’ll never forget that.
+But Dr. Criswell was a great model of Bible exposition, he really was.

-JOHN: Yeah, we were having this conversation one night and he was talking to me and he said, “Now, son,” he said...No, “Boy,” he called me boy.
+JOHN: Well, yeah, we were having this conversation one night and he was talking to me, and he said, “Now, son,” he said - no, “Boy,” he called me boy.
 This is a few years ago.
-He says, “Boy,” he said...he said, “Do people who join your church have to be real Christians?”
+He said, “Boy,” he said - he said, “Do people who join your church have to be real Christians?”
 I said, “Yes, sir.”
 He said, “Do people who join your church have to be baptized?”
 I said, “Yes, sir.”
 He said, “Do you baptize people by putting them all the way in the water?”
 “Yes, sir.”
 He said, “Boy, you are a Baptist.”
-(Laughter) Okay.
+“Okay.”

 RICK: Did you have any idea 40 years ago that you would get this?
 What were your expectations?

 JOHN: Are you kidding?
-No, when I came here when we had the chapel, when I came here we had just the little chapel, I was just trying to make sure people didn’t leave.
+When I came here, we had the chapel - when I came here, we had the little chapel.
+I was just trying to make sure people didn’t leave.
 I wasn’t sure anybody else would come.
 We had a little chapel and we had the little educational building in the back and that was it.
 And then out here were chicken coops, all over the place.
-We had Sunday School in chicken coops for a long time.
-That’s why the Book Shack got its name “The Book Shack cause it originally was a shack.
+We had Sunday school in chicken coops for a long time.
+That’s why the Book Shack got its name the Book Shack because it originally was a shack.

-RICK: What’s the statistic of the doubling of the church every how many -
+RICK: What was the statistic of the doubling of the church every how many -

-JOHN: Well, it doubled about every two years for the first ten, just kept doubling and it went from three hundred, to six hundred, to twelve hundred.
-Obviously our growth has slowed down eventually.
-But in those early years it was amazing growth.
-We were doing something that was fresh, expositing the Scripture, there was a new hunger for that.
-We kind of caught the wave of that, the tail end of the Jesus Movement.
+JOHN: Well, it doubled about every two years for the first ten, just kept doubling and it went from 300 to 600 to 12 hundred.
+Obviously, our growth has slowed down eventually, but in those early years, it was amazing growth.
+We were doing something that was fresh, expositing the Scripture.
+There was a new hunger for that.
+We kind of caught the wave of that, the tail end of the Jesus movement.
 There were new Bible translations, that was huge.
 People were beginning to understand the Bible in new ways.
-There was just a wave, I think, at that time when I came that the Lord sort of allowed us to catch that I think a real moving of the Holy Spirit in a special way.
+There was just a wave, I think, at that time when I came that the Lord sort of allowed us to catch that, I think a real moving of the Holy Spirit in a special way.

-Pretty soon it was and in those early days, Vern in his house turned his living room into a place to produce cassettes only it was at actual speed, so you put one cassette in here, hook it into another little machine over here and you’d record at the actual speed.
-So it would take an hour to record a cassette and he just started connecting them all over the place, look like some kind of a chemical schematic.
-And he was just making all these tapes all over the place.
+And in those early days, Vern (in his house) turned his living room into a place to produce cassettes only it was at actual speed, so you put one cassette in here, hook it into another little machine over here, and you’d record at the actual speed, so it would take an hour to record a cassette, and he just started connecting them all over the place.
+Looked like some kind of a chemical schematic.
+And he was just making all these tapes all over the place, and it started to grow.

-It started to grow.
-And the tapes started to circulate a little bit.
-And we started getting mail saying, “We appreciate your ministry,” and it was coming from Baltimore, Maryland...your radio ministry was coming from Baltimore, Maryland.
+And the tapes started to circulate a little bit, and we started getting mail, saying, “We appreciate your ministry,” and it was coming from Baltimore - your radio ministry was coming from Baltimore, Maryland.
 And we said, “We don’t have a radio ministry.
 What does this mean?”